abs-yy/Aphelenchus_avenae/Readme.md

         Shortest scaffold length  183
         N50                       271596
   ```
+  - The genome size is too large compaired to the C-value (corresponding to 30Mbp).
   - The MaSuRCA assembly has higher N50 stats (271kb!) and the longest scaffold is a amazing 4,595,260 (4Mbp!)
 - Validation of contamination
   - In our previous genome assembly attempts with small metazoans, we see alot of non-metazoan contaminations.